acadamark/acadamark/README.md

 This would not be a substitute for LaTeX.
 But a sort of very user-friendly, intuitive subset that renders without compilation.
 It should be possible to robustly export to LaTeX for further refinement.

+To Do:
+- [ ] Template fully-functional custom element.